 Fluoride has long been been used to help protect tooth enamel from plaque and dental decay.
 That's because fluoride helps to remineralize tooth enamel.
 Plaque erodes the health of your teeth by stripping vital components from enamel, thereby weakening the overall structure of your tooth.
 Through the process of remineralization, fluoride works to restore the missing components stripped away by plaque.
 Not only does fluoride help to strengthen your teeth, it also makes them less susceptible to any future damage caused by plaque.

 Drs.
-Toth and Skinner may decide that fluoride treatments should be part of your overall treatment plan if you suffer from a variety of oral health conditions that include dry mouth, gum recession, excessive tooth decay or if you wear braces.
+Butler and Skinner may decide that fluoride treatments should be part of your overall treatment plan if you suffer from a variety of oral health conditions that include dry mouth, gum recession, excessive tooth decay or if you wear braces.
 Patients are also recommend to use toothpaste and mouthwashes that contain ADA approved levels of fluoride as part of their daily oral hygiene routines.

 For many younger patients who lack the manual dexterity or attention to detail required to properly clean their teeth, cavities can become a persistent problem.
 Our teeth contain deep grooves and curves that can be difficult for kids to properly clean, especially in hard to reach areas towards the back of mouth, such as the molars.
 These areas are especially prone to cavities, which makes dental sealants an ideal way to help protect a child's oral health.

 Sealants effectively "seal" away the surface of a patient's teeth.
 By gently applying a thin coat of plastic resin, Drs.
-Toth and Skinner can prevent a child from developing cavities in treated areas by providing protection against plaque.
+Butler and Skinner can prevent a child from developing cavities in treated areas by providing protection against plaque.
 This simple and painless procedure can be completed in just one 10 minute visit to our Longmont dentist office.
 Dental sealants are incredibly strong, non-intrusive and can last for years before a reapplication is required.

 For kids and adults who participate in sports, mouth guards offer a necessary level of protection against physical trauma that could cause significant oral distress.
 Unlike over-the-counter boil and bite mouth guards that offer limited protection and an inexact fit, our team at Twin Peaks Dental offers custom-made mouth guards that perfectly fit the patient's teeth, providing additional comfort and protection.